CalebMcDowell/VAR-Rover/README.md

 # VAR-Rover
 This repository is for a senior design project at Penn State Behrend.
-The goal of the project is to create rover for the Virtual/Augmented Realty Lab on campus.
+The goal of the project is to create a rover for the Virtual/Augmented Realty Lab on campus.

 The rover's tasks are to:
 - Carry/transport the camera equipment, which consist of an Insta360 Pro2 camera and a FARO Focus Laser Scanner